AY2425S2-CS2103T-T08-1/tp/docs/UserGuide.md

 Examples:
 * `findPreferences no fish` will list all customers that have `no fish` under their dietary preferences.

+### Add a customer's past orders : `addOrder`

+Adds an order to the customer’s order history.

+Format: `addOrder INDEX d/DISH_NAME`

+* Adds the order to the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* The order **must be a non-empty string**.
+* The order is case-insensitive. e.g. `milo` will match `Milo`
+* The order is space-sensitive, except for multiple spaces. e.g. `Chicken Rice` will not match 'ChickenRice' but will match ` Chicken     Rice `
+* The order of the keywords matter. e.g. `Milo Iced` will not match `Iced Milo`
+* Only dishes with every word the same will be matched e.g. `ChickenRice` will not match `Chicken`
+* If more than one dish is provided, only the last dish will be saved.

+Examples:
+* `list` followed by `addOrder 2 d/milo` adds `milo` to the past orders of the 2nd person in the address book.
+* `addOrder 1 d/Iced Milo d/Chicken Rice` adds `Chicken Rice` to the past orders of the 1st person in the address book.

 ### View a customer's past orders : `viewOrders`